syncfusion-content/maui-docs/MAUI/TreeView/scrolling.md

 ### Scroll to the child item with animation

 The second optional parameter `disableAnimation` in `BringIntoView` method decides whether the scrolling animation should be enabled or disabled when the child item comes into view.
-By default, the scrolling will be animated.
+By default, the scrolling will be `animated`.

 * If the parameter value is `true`, scrolling animation will be disabled.
 * If the parameter value is `false`, scrolling animation will be enabled.